Screenwriting Tips: 7 Things to Remember while Creating a Negative Character

 Even though some writers may proclaim it is very arduous to sieve characteristics from an anti-hero to a villain, however, in reality, it is not that strenuous at all.

-But when you have an idea where your main character itself is negative or has corrupt values and has the story revolving around the flawed ‘hero’ lathered in aberration, then; you are creating an anti-hero, who battles itself to become better for the good, or just thrives on heinous incidents.
+But when you have an idea where your main character is negative or has corrupt values and has the story revolving around the flawed ‘hero’ lathered in aberration, then; you are creating an anti-hero, who battles himself to become better for the good or just thrives on heinous incidents.

 Now, let us see the archaic yet interesting tips about creating your negative characters.